sonusid1325/nullsafety-ui/documents/PHANTOM-NFT-GUIDE.md

 ## Overview

-This guide explains how the NullSafety certificate system creates NFTs that are visible in Phantom wallet as collectables.
+This guide explains how the EduChain certificate system creates NFTs that are visible in Phantom wallet as collectables.

 ## The Problem We Solved